 Annulment of Transaction: This means splitting the joint stockpiles and creating separate new account books.
 Peasants sometimes open new account book with a part of the land from another account book while s/he is transferring or distributing the land.
 Opening this new account book is known as the annulment of a transaction.
 In short, creating a new account book with an amount of land from the main account book is considered as Annulment of transaction.

 Investing on Lands in Bangladesh is The Best for Your Future.
 In order to secure the future of you and your family and future heirs, all the technical aspects of buying or selling plots and land in Dhaka or anywhere in Bangladesh are a must-know!

 To save your land & property and your families, you can share this information with your friends and families.
-Learn more about the laws of Bangladesh to be well-informed and secured from frauds.
+Learn more about the laws of Bangladesh to be well-informed and secure from frauds.

 Be vigilant and stay safe!

 If you are looking to buy property, land or plots, you can visit the Bikroy.com/property Portal for hundreds of listings by real people all over Bangladesh.